 Moose aren’t the only creatures you can see in the area.
 I saw a curious coyote wander up the driveway in the middle of the day.
 Numerous bird species frequent the area.
 Bighorn sheep are common in the rocky passes to the south, and the occasional bear or wolf may wander right across the meadow.

-For more information about visiting the Canmore /Kananaskis area, check out TourismCanmore.com
+For more information about finding Canmore cabins or a Kananaskis lodge, check out TourismCanmore.com

 Disclosure: Though lodging was provided in consideration for this article, the opinions expressed herein are entirely our own.